ieeevr/2024-test/program/doctoral-consortium/index.md

 <h1>Doctoral Consortium</h1>
 <div>
     <p>
-        The Doctoral Consortium will be held on 16 March 2024 (Saturday) and all times below are given in local time of Orlando, Florida USA EDT (UTC-4).
+        The Doctoral Consortium will be held on 16 March 2024 (Saturday) in the Sorcerer's Apprentice Ballroom.
+All times below are given in local time of Orlando, Florida USA EDT (UTC-4).
     </p>
     <p>
         Here are the key information for the presenters and mentors: